 A stylishly designed unit which combines bath and shower in one enables both facilities to be provided even in a modestly-proportioned bathroom.

-The full height toughened glass door curved door gives a more generous space for showering, and the bath is long enough to recline fully for soak.
+The ‘P’ shaped tub with toughened glass screen at one end gives a generous space for showering, and the bath is long enough to recline fully for soak.

 An alternative to a walk-in bath, here the side panel drops down to become a load-bearing seat, enabling access to the tub for both ambulant and wheelchair users, who could transfer across, perhaps with some assistance.
 Once the user is in the bath the side panel closes and the bath can be filled.